Reagandennis/flutter_payment_app_starter/README.md

 ## Flutter payment App

-this is a flutter payment app that enables users to pay electric bills to kengen.
+this is a flutter payment app that enables users to pay electric bills to kengen power firm.

 A few resources to get you started if this is your first Flutter project: